Disabled facilities grants

 The outcome of a test of resources.
 This will take into account the income you receive and the interest from any savings you may have.
 This will then be used to work out the amount, if any, you have to contribute to the cost of the proposed works.

-A level access shower adaptation may cost £6,500 - if your assessed contribution is £3,000, the Disabled Facilities Grant will then pay the remaining £3,500 of the total cost.
+A level access shower adaptation may cost £6,500.
+If your assessed contribution is £3,000, the disabled facilities grant will then pay the remaining £3,500 of the total cost.

-A level access shower adaptation may cost £6,500 - if your assessed contribution is nil then the Disabled Facilities Grant will fund the full cost
+A level access shower adaptation may cost £6,500.
+If your assessed contribution is nil then the disabled facilities grant will fund the full cost

-For Children and young people with disabilities under the age of 19
+Children and young people with disabilities under the age of 19

 There is no means test.
 So, a level access shower costing £6,500 would be fully funded by the grant.

-We provide a small automatic top up on the basis of a sliding scale.
+If the cost of the work exceeds the amount of grant available we provide a small automatic top up on the basis of a sliding scale.